bx-r0/Game_Key_RE/COD4/RE/README.md

    endif;
 label_1082b:
    local_string3[local_number3] = 0;

+   // TODO: What you do?
-   function_811(local_string3, local_string3);
+   //    It is taking the same variable twice? function_811(local_string3, local_string3);

    local_number3 = 0;
 label_10854:

+   // Another loop
    local_number4 = (local_number3 <= 4);
    if(local_number4) then // ref index: 2

+      // Grabs a char from the CRC
       local_number4 = local_string3[local_number3];

+      // This seems to be a index for the final
+      // block of chars 16 --> 20
       local_number5 = (16 + local_number3);

+      // This makes me believe `local_string2` is the
+      // key str
       local_number5 = local_string2[local_number5];

+      // It literally checks it against the CRC value :|

       local_number4 = (local_number4 != local_number5);
       if(local_number4) then // ref index: 1
          local_number2 = 1;